Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates: A Multivariate Berry--Esseen-type Bound for the Finite Population Central Limit Theorem

-However, since we are not able to find a formal proof for the result in \citet{R15}, we also derive a Berry-Esseen-type bound for the central limit theorem under simple random sampling ourselves.
-Our proof makes use of the multivariate Berry-Esseen-type bound for sum of independent random vectors \citep[see, e.g.,][]{R19} and the coupling between simple random sampling and Bernoulli independent sampling utilized by~\citet{Hajek60}.
-Based on our proof, we can derive that $\Delta_n \le 174\gamma_n + 7 \gamma_n^{1/3}$, where the first term of $\gamma_n$ is from the Bernoulli independent sampling or more generally the Berry-Esseen-type bound for sum of independent random vectors, and the additional term of $\gamma_n^{1/3}$ comes from the coupling between simple random sampling and Bernoulli independent sampling.
-There is actually a tighter bound than $\gamma_n^{1/3}$ for the coupling, but we present the bound $\gamma_n^{1/3}$ for the ease of understanding; see the Supplementary Material for more details.
-Obviously, our rate of convergence is slower than that in \citet{R15}.
+Since the result in \citet{R15} has not been proved yet, we also derive a Berry--Esseen-type bound for the central limit theorem under simple random sampling ourselves.
+Our proof makes use of the multivariate Berry--Esseen-type bound for sum of independent random vectors \citep[see, e.g.,][]{R19} and the coupling between simple random sampling and Bernoulli independent sampling utilized by~\citet{Hajek60}.
+Based on our proof, we can derive that $\Delta_n \le 174\gamma_n + 7 \gamma_n^{1/3}$, where the first term of $\gamma_n$ is from the Bernoulli independent sampling or more generally the Berry--Esseen-type bound for sum of independent random vectors, and the additional term of $\gamma_n^{1/3}$ comes from the coupling between simple random sampling and Bernoulli independent sampling.
+There is actually a tighter bound than $\gamma_n^{1/3}$ for the coupling, but we present the bound $\gamma_n^{1/3}$ for the ease of understanding; see the Supplementary Material \citep{WLSupp2022} for more details.
+Obviously, our rate of convergence is slower than that conjectured in \citet{R15}.
 Nevertheless, it is still able to reveal the interesting property of rerandomization with diminishing threshold for covariate imbalance and diverging number of covariates, as studied in detail shortly.
 We summarize these results for bounding $\Delta_n$ in the following theorem.